MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Separate Sensible and Latent Space Conditioning (M1)

-This measure adds the EnergyPlus object `Dehumidifier:Desiccant:System` downstream of the cooling coil on the supply air stream of all air loops in the model.
-The object's properties come from the the EnergyPlus example file `DesiccantDehumidifierWithCompanionCoil.idf` shown below.
+This EnergyPlus measure adds a `Dehumidifier:Desiccant:System` on the selected air stream (outdoor air or supply air) of one or all air loops in the model.
+The measure works by replacing a surrogate object in the desired location in the air stream with the desiccant dehumidifier system.
+A setpoint manager must be present on the outlet node of the surrogate object to control humidity.
+If the system will be added to the supply air stream, the surrogate object must be directly downstream of a cooling coil, which will be the companion cooling coil to the desiccant system.
+The measure uses objects from the `DesiccantDehumidifierWithCompanionCoil.idf` EnergyPlus example file shown below.

 ```
 !
 Modeling Munters HCU (humidity control unit)